 - One mistimed pawn capture.
 When Karpov, as White, took the d6-pawn in his 1993 Linares match against Kasparov, it gave the initiative to the Black’s central knight… jumping around and wrecking White’s position.
 Again, no time to castle for White.

 - Morphy’s punch combo.
 That’s what it felt like.
-Once those “punches” started, it’s almost over for his opponent.
+Once those “punches” start, it’s almost over for his opponent.
 In this game, Misa shows how his opponent tried to save a pawn and lost the game instead.
 Thanks to Morphy’s initiative.

 - Losing the initiative.
 Knowing when you have got it is of importance.
 If you don’t, you will probably play an inaccurate move and end up losing it nonetheless.
 Check out the 1953 Candidates match between Kotov and Gligoric for this.